Tame Complexity of Effective Field Theories in the Quantum Gravity Landscape

 Type IIB supergravity in ten dimensions displays many of the same general features but the realization is considerably different, since in addition to the dilaton there is another free scalar field: the RR 0-form $c_0$.
 Together they generate the 2-dimensional axio-dilaton moduli space $\cM_{\rm IIB} = \mathbb{H}/\text{SL}(2,\mathbb{Z})$, that is, the upper half-plane with the hyperbolic metric quotiented by the $\text{SL}(2,\mathbb{Z})$ duality group of the theory.
 Writing $\mathbb{H}$ as a group quotient this space can be expressed as \beq \cM_{\rm IIB} = \text{SL}(2,\mathbb{Z}) \backslash \text{SL}(2,\bbR)/\text{SO}(2)\ . \eeq As it was the case in the Type IIA discussion, the complexity of the Lagrangian of the massless content is finite and towers of states become exponentially light in the infinite distance limits of moduli space.
 When fixing a cutoff, we can determine a region of finite geodesic distance where our EFT description is valid.
 After accounting for the quotient with the duality there is a single infinite distance limit and the allowed region at a fixed cutoff takes the shape shaded in blue in figure \ref{fig: diagram IIB in 10d}.
-Aspects of the complexity of $\cM_{\rm IIB}$ within an effective o-minimal structure were discussed in \cite{Grimm:2025lip,Carrascal:2025vsc}.
+It is important to highlight that quotienting by the duality is required in order to obtain a description of finite complexity.
+More details of the complexity of $\cM_{\rm IIB}$ within an o-minimal structure were discussed in \cite{Grimm:2025lip,Carrascal:2025vsc}.
 Below we will return to the discussion of complexities of quotient spaces such as \eqref{IIBquotient}.

 \paragraph{M-theory on a torus.}

 We can also consider theories in lower dimensions, starting with compactifications of Type IIA and Type IIB on a circle.
 Both of them can be discussed together as different limits of M-theory compactified on a torus.
 In this case, the moduli space becomes three dimensional, since the 9-dimensional massless spectrum now includes three scalars: the radius of the circle $R_{10}$, the lower-dimensional dilaton $\phi$ and its axionic partner (either the RR 0-form of Type IIB or the component along the compact dimension of the RR 1-form of Type IIA).
 The resulting moduli space is\cite{Schwarz:1995dk, Aspinwall:1995fw}